xmanningcentiq/blindeye/README.md

 ## Container config

 Running `./launch.sh` will build the image and launch an ephemeral container.
-The behavior can be configured with the below shell environment variables.
+The behaviour can be configured with the below shell environment variables.

 | Variable            | Description                                     | Default                   |
 |---------------------|-------------------------------------------------|---------------------------|